TACACS+ vs. Radius: What’s the Difference?

 This separation allows detailed control over administrative actions.
 For example, an engineer may be permitted to view the configuration but not modify routing tables.

-TACACS A High-Level Analysis
+TACACS: A High-Level Analysis

-How Does The TACACS Protocol Work?
+How Does the TACACS+ Protocol Work?

-1. The remote access server first places an authentication request to the TACACS server.
+1. The remote access server first places an authentication request to the TACACS+ server.

-2. The TACACS server sends the access request packet to its database for verification.
+2. The TACACS+ server sends the access request packet to its database for verification.

-3. Upon verification of the user credentials, the TACACS server transmits the authorization to the remote access server.
+3. Upon verification of the user credentials, the TACACS+ server transmits the authorization to the remote access server.

 4. If the user can access the resource, the remote access servers grant or deny access based on the authorization message.

 An authentication process starts when the client initiates a TCP session.
-The TCP transmits attribute pairs to the server in a standard header format followed by a variable length parameter field.
+The TCP transmits attribute pairs to the server in a standard header format, followed by a variable-length parameter field.
 An AAA request is captured as a header and sent in a clear format; the rest is sent as a parameter.
 This ensures the parameter field is encrypted for confidential, secure message transmission.

-The TACACS variable perimeter provides extensibility and site-specific customization, and the TCP protocol provides a secure and safe delivery of the secret message.
+The TACACS variable parameter provides extensibility and site-specific customization, and the TCP protocol provides a secure and safe delivery of the secret message.
 The server’s capacity, however, could be impacted by the format and protocol, as the format puts a load on the communication capacity of a server.

 What Is RADIUS?